ali-kiyani/SafeTech/README.md

 <img src="./readme_assets/web/1.jpeg" alt="Your image title" width="200"/>

 3) Now you are in Dashboard.
 All the requests will be shown here.<br/>
-"Pending" will have all the requests waiting for approval (After approval the camera search, using AI, will start).<br/>
+"Pending" will show the requests waiting for approval (After approval the camera search, using AI, will start).<br/>
-(It can take sometime for processing due to AI Algorithms running)<br/>
+(It can take sometime for processing a request due to AI Algorithms running)<br/>
 <img src="./readme_assets/web/2.png" alt="Your image title" width="200"/>

 4) For demo purpose click on "Reports" to see reports of previous requests that have been solved.